ohiofi/code-u-level-2/README.md

 <dt>unsupervised learning</dt><dd>similar to self-supervised learning, a type of machine learning where an algorithm studies data without labels to find hidden patterns, unknown groups, or unusual anomalies</dd>

 <dt>self-supervised learning</dt><dd>similar to unsupervised learning, a method where an algorithm creates its own labels from unlabeled data.
-The algorithm generates variations so it can learn to predict parts of the data from other parts</dd>
+The algorithm generates variations of the data so it can learn to predict missing parts when given incomplete or partial data</dd>

 <dt>pre-trained model</dt><dd>a machine learning model that has already been trained on a large dataset to perform a specific task</dd>